 On some Fender Strats, it is located at the other end of the neck.
 This is a pain, because every time you want to make an adjustment to the truss rod, you will need to loosen the strings, remove (or partially remove) the neck, adjust the truss rod, re-attach the neck and tighten up the strings again to check the neck bow.

 Anyway, here’s how you adjust the truss rod.
 This must be done with the strings tuned to whatever pitch you usually use.
 If your neck is too bowed (the gap you just measured is too big), you tighten the truss rod by turning the Allen key (Allen wrench), screwdriver, or socket (the tool required depends on your guitar) clockwise.
-It is recommended that you only turn the tool a quarter turn at a time and then give the neck some time to settle.
+It is recommended that you only turn the tool a quarter turn (or even an eighth turn) at a time and then give the neck some time to settle.
 You will also need to make sure the strings are still properly tuned after each adjustment.

 CAUTION: If you find that the truss rod is very difficult to turn, then stop now and take your guitar to the guitar shop.
 It may be that there is a problem with the neck or the truss rod and you may damage the guitar by forcing it.
 Believe me, you do not want to damage the truss rod.